VSCodium/vscodium/README.md

 VSCodium is not available as a Flatpak app, but [@amtlib-dot-dll](https://github.com/amtlib-dot-dll) has done significant work to package up the open source build of Visual Studio Code without telemetry, very similarly to VSCodium.
 That package is available [here](https://flathub.org/apps/details/com.visualstudio.code.oss) and the build repo is [here](https://github.com/flathub/com.visualstudio.code.oss).

 ## <a id="why"></a>Why Does This Exist
-This repository contains a build file to generate FLOSS release binaries of Microsoft's VSCode.
+This repository contains build files to generate free release binaries of Microsoft's VSCode.
+When we speak of "free software", we're talking about freedom, not price.

 Microsoft's downloads of Visual Studio Code are licensed under [this not-FLOSS license](https://code.visualstudio.com/license) and contain telemetry/tracking.
 According to [this comment](https://github.com/Microsoft/vscode/issues/60#issuecomment-161792005) from a Visual Studio Code maintainer: